razic/euclidean-distance/README.md

 # Euclidean Distance

-> A mathematical function for calculating the distance between two points in
+> A mathematical function for calculating distance in any dimension.
-> any dimension.

 ## Installation